tylermcinnes/long-read-assembly-one-day/docs/pages/day2a_assembly.md

 # 4. Assembly

-!!! info "Here is a rundown of what we will do today:"
+!!! info "Here is a rundown of what we will do:"

     * Learn about how Verkko creates assemblies
     * Run Hifiasm with test data (HiFi only)